abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

-Find and list specific files and/or directory recursively
+Find and list specific file and/or directory recursively

-Copy this Bash function and paste insert it in ~/.bashrc file
+Copy this Bash function and paste, preappend it in ~/.bashrc file

-Let a directory with path /a and /a/b/c contain main.c and added the latter with meta.c, ab.c, a.h and ab.h
+Let directory with path /a and /a/b/c contain main.c and added the latter with meta.c, ab.c, a.h and ab.h
   $ ls /a/b/c
   main.c meta.c a.h ab.h
   $ cd /